-2.5.5.
+2.6.5.
 Loss-given-default for Type 1 exposures other than risk mitigating contracts

-- 2.5.5.1 For cash at bank, deposits with ceding institutions and unpaid but called up capital, and loans to group companies the loss-given-default should be the value of the corresponding asset. - 2.5.5.2 For guarantees, letters of credit, letters of comfort and other commitments which depend on the credit standing of a counterparty, the loss-given default should be the difference between their nominal value and their value in the regulatory balance sheet.

-2.5.5.3 If in relation to a counterparty, more than one Type 1 exposure exists, then the loss-given-default for this counterparty should be the sum of the losses-given-default of the single exposures.
+- 2.6.5.1 For cash at bank, deposits with ceding institutions and unpaid but called up capital, the loss-given-default should be the value of the corresponding asset. - 2.6.5.2 For guarantees, letters of credit, letters of comfort and other commitments which depend on the credit standing of a counterparty, the loss-given default should be the difference between their nominal value and their value in the regulatory balance sheet. - 2.6.5.3 If in relation to a counterparty, more than one Type 1 exposure exists, then the loss-given-default for this counterparty should be the sum of the losses-given-default of the single exposures.

-2.5.6.
+2.6.6.
 Calculation of capital requirement for Type 2 exposures

-2.5.6.1 The capital requirement for counterparty default risk of Type 2 exposures is determined as the result of the following pre-defined scenario
+2.6.6.1 The capital requirement for counterparty default risk of Type 2 exposures is determined as the result of the following pre-defined scenario.

-$SCR{default,2} = \Delta BOF | Type2CounterpartyDefaultShock$
+$SCR{default,2} = \Delta BOF | Type 2 Counterparty Default Shock$